guide for how to build a window cornice

 Cut one piece of whitewash plank to 38.75 inches and attach it to the bottom of the window box frame using 1 inch nails.

 Now, cut four more pieces to 5.5 inches and cut an additional two pieces at 39.5 inches.
 Paint any edges that were cut or need touched up.
-Go ahead and attach two 5.5 inch pieces to each side.
+We hit ours with some white spray paint.

 Attach the last two pieces to the front with your 1 inch nails.